jvcasillas/worldlanguages/README.md

 An R Package of Data Sets About the World’s Languages.

-Last update: 2022-12-13
+Last update: 2022-12-14

 ### Overview

 The worldlanguages package provides a series of data sets with information about the languages of the world.
-All the data is freely available and scrapped from the internet.
+All the data is freely available and scraped from the internet.

 ### Installation